 ARE THERE CHECKS & BALANCES IN PLACE TO ENSURE CHURCH FINANCES ARE PROPERLY HANDLED?

 Absolutely!
 Staff and volunteers work together to ensure financial integrity at the highest level.
 Church members volunteer to count and record the offerings.
 Our volunteer Finance Team oversees the budget process and meets monthly to review income and expenses.
-The Finance Team consist of six church members who serve rotating terms.
+The Finance Team consist of five church members who serve rotating terms.
 Each year we contract with an accounting firm to conduct a financial review.
 They have consistently reported that our financial operations exceed the highest standards.